f5devcentral/access-solutions/solution10/solution.rst

-Solution:  OIDC IDP - AD Auth
+Solution:  OIDC IDP/AS  (AD Auth)
 ===============================================================

-This solution documents all the necessary pieces required to create a basic OIDC IDP
+This solution documents all the necessary pieces required to create a basic OIDC IDP/AS

 Keywords: JWT, OAUTH, OIDC, RSA, IDP